-Building blocks or toy blocks refer to solid shapes made of wood or plastic that are used for construction play.
-These building toys are powerful learning tools to help develop motor skills, hand-eye coordination, language skills, cognitive flexibility, social competence, spatial skills, engineering skills, and even the mathematical skills of children.
+Building blocks or toy blocks refer to solid shapes made of wood or plastic used for construction play.
+These building toys are powerful learning tools to help develop motor skills, hand-eye coordination, language skills, cognitive flexibility, social competence, spatial skills, engineering skills, and even children’s mathematical skills.

 In this post, you’ll learn more about these essential skills that your kids can learn when playing with blocks.

 Skills Kids Learn When Playing With Blocks